alvarotrigo/pagePiling.js/README.md

 ```

 ### onLeave (`index`, `nextIndex`, `direction`)
 This callback is fired once the user leaves a section, in the transition to the new section.
+Returning `false` will cancel the move before it takes place.

 Parameters: